This Year’s Top Challenges for Manufacturers

 Our experience and knowledge in the manufacturing industry can help you develop more resilient supply chain strategies.
 This includes:

-Identifying vulnerabilities in the supply chain and offering risk mitigation tactics, such as diversifying suppliers or implementing inventory management techniques.
+- Supply Chain Risk Analysis: Identifying vulnerabilities in the supply chain and offering risk mitigation tactics, such as diversifying suppliers or implementing inventory management techniques.

-Utilizing cost accounting techniques to analyze the true cost of disruptions and inefficiencies.
+- Cost Accounting for Supply Chain Optimization: Utilizing cost accounting techniques to analyze the true cost of disruptions and inefficiencies.
 By understanding these costs, manufacturers can decide whether to invest in domestic sourcing or alternative transportation methods.

-With disruptions affecting delivery schedules, manufacturers may struggle with uneven cash flow.
+- Cash Flow Management: With disruptions affecting delivery schedules, manufacturers may struggle with uneven cash flow.
 We can create cash flow forecasts that account for these challenges, helping manufacturers maintain liquidity during turbulent times.

 2. Labor Shortages and Workforce Development

 Labor shortages are a persistent and stressful issue for U.S. manufacturers, exacerbated by an aging workforce and the skills gap in industries that require specialized technical knowledge.
-As the demand for automation and advanced manufacturing processes grows, finding workers with the necessary expertise in robotics, artificial intelligence, and machine learning is becoming more difficult.
+As the demand for automation and advanced manufacturing processes grows, finding workers with the necessary skills in robotics, artificial intelligence, and machine learning is becoming more difficult.

 How MBE CPAs Can Help: